rajakolluru/cheniledocs.github.io/pages/chenile/035-request-processing.md

 These processors provide additional processing for a particular operation.
 This processing is specific to the particular operation

 ### Service Specific Processors
-These processort will be applied for every operation exposed by the service i.e. they are defined at the service level
+These processors will be applied for every operation exposed by the service i.e. they are defined at the service level

 ### ServiceInvoker
 This processor actually invokes the service.
 The service that needs to be invoked has already been identified by the Service Reference chooser above.